 - Advanced Airway Management

 In addition, we provide unmatched educational opportunities to learn about anatomy and physiology to first responders.

-Dakota Lions Sight & Health has been approved by the South Dakota Department of Public Safety and the North Dakota Department of Health Division of EMS and Trauma to provide CEU credits for EMS personnel who participate in our programs.
+Dakota Lions Sight & Health has been approved by the South Dakota Department of Public Safety, the South Dakota Board of Medical and Osteopathic Examiners and the North Dakota Department of Health Division of EMS and Trauma to provide CEU credits for EMS personnel who participate in our programs.
 If you would like more information or for your EMS program to participate, please contact us.